-Any objection to any part or the entire assessment can be submitted directly to the BEAM Society and will be adjudicated by the Society's Executive Committee.
-The Client is at liberty to submit an appeal to the Society at any time detailing in writing stating the grounds for the appeal.
+Any objection to any credit assessment can be submitted directly to BEAM Society Limited as the First Appeal and will be adjudicated by the Society.
+If the Client is dissatisfied with the result, they are at liberty to submit a Final Appeal which will be adjudicated by HKGBC [6].